ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_identity_claim_en.md

 For claim object specification, see [claim specifications]().

 ### 2.2 Attest Claim
-Then the issuer shuld attest the claim the the blockchain.
+The issuer should attest the claim the the blockchain.

 The parameters are as below: